To Be Announced: Arbitrary announcement

+The atom $p$ not occurring in any of the formulas occurring in the derivation rule is called \emph{fresh}.
+It has to be fresh in order to avoid that its value depends on occurrences of atoms in these formulas (which would permit invalid rule applications).
+Note that $\psi \imp [\chi][p]\phi$ and $\psi \imp [\chi][!]\phi$ are instantiations of the necessity form $\psi \imp [\chi]\sharp$.
+The APAL derivation rule ``$\pmb{\psi}([\eta]\phi)$ for all quantifier-free $\eta$, implies $\pmb{\psi}([!]\phi)$'', where $\pmb{\psi}(\sharp)$ may be any necessity form, has an infinity of premisses, namely one for every formula $\eta$, whereas the BAPAL derivation rule has one premiss only, namely for a fresh variable $p$.
+This makes the axiomatization finitary.

-The logic BAPAL is more expressive than PAL (which is shown as for APAL), and BAPAL is not at least as expressive as APAL \cite{hvdetal.bapal:2017} (on class $\mathcal S5$).
+The logic BAPAL is more expressive than PAL (which is shown as for APAL), and BAPAL is not at least as expressive as APAL \cite{hvdetal.bapal:2022} (on class $\mathcal S5$).
 However, it is unknown if APAL is not at least as expressive as BAPAL.
 To prove that, one would somehow have to show that the Boolean quantifier can be `simulated' by an an APAL quantifier that is properly entrenched in preconditions and postconditions relative to $\phi$.
 This seems quite hard.
-The proof that BAPAL is not at least as expressive as APAL uses, not surprisingly, that the BAPAL quantifier does not quantify over formulas of arbitrarily large modal depth, as the modal depth of Booleans is $0$.
+The proof that BAPAL is not at least as expressive as APAL uses, not surprisingly, that the BAPAL quantifier does not quantify over formulas of arbitrarily large modal depth, as the modal depth of Booleans is zero.
 The proof is instructive.
 We therefore sketch it.
-Note the similarity with the proof in Section~\ref{sec.apal.exp} using that APAL quantifies over formulas of arbitrarily large modal depth.

-The proof that BAPAL is not at least as expressive as APAL is very similar to the proof that PAL is less expressive than APAL.
-(The models used in the proof in \cite{hvdetal.bapal:2017} are actually slightly different, but in this survey we prefer to point out the similarity in methods and therefore use the same models.)
-To see that, we recall that the proof that PAL is less expressive than APAL consisted of two parts.
-One part was that APAL is at least as expressive as PAL, because the language of PAL is a fragment of the language of APAL.
+The proof that BAPAL is not at least as expressive as APAL is very similar to the proof that PAL is less expressive than APAL in Section~\ref{sec.apal.exp}.
+We recall that the proof that PAL is less expressive than APAL cansisted of two parts.
+One part was that (trivially) APAL is at least as expressive as PAL, because the language of PAL is a fragment of the language of APAL.
 This part no longer holds for BAPAL.
 The other part consisted in showing that PAL is not at least as expressive as APAL.
-It is that part that we can reuse for BAPAL.
+We can reuse that part for BAPAL.
 In the version of the proof for BAPAL we again use bounded bisimilarity, but slightly differently.
+To emphasize the similarity in method we will use the same epistemic models as in Section~\ref{sec.apal.exp} and not the models used in the proof in \cite{hvdetal.bapal:2022}, that are a bit different.

 Consider again the APAL formula $\dia{!} (\Box_a p \et \neg \Box_b \Box_a p)$.
 Let us suppose that there exists an equivalent formula $\psi$ in the same logical language but interpreted according to the BAPAL semantics (the languages of APAL and BAPAL are the same in this survey, so we need to distinguish APAL and BAPAL by their semantics).
 Note that this is a difference with the previous proof, where $\psi$ was a quantifier-free formula, in the language of PAL.
 Now recall the models $M_1$, $M'_1$ and $M''_1$ of the previous proof, and that $M_1 \bisim M''_1$ and $M'_1 \bisim^{d(\psi)} M''_1$.